Five Eulsa Traitors

+Initially, all of the ministers were against signing the treaty.
+Pak Chesoon even declared that he would rather commit suicide if Japan forced him to sign the treaty.
+However, under threat of execution, five of the ministers signed the treaty.
+Lee Wan-yong, Yi Ji-yong, and Gwon Jung-hyeon were the first to change their stance.

-Prime Minister Han Kyu-seol and the ministers of finance and justice strongly opposed the treaty, but they and the politically weakened Gojong were unable to effectively resist the Five, even though the Emperor refused to sign the treaty himself, an act required to bring the treaty to conclusion under Korean law.
-The Japanese government forced Prime Minister Han to step down and installed Park in his place.
+Prime Minister Han Kyu-seol, the ministers of finance and justice, and Emperor Gojong refused to sign the treaty.
+However, the treaty was deemed to have gone into effect with the five ministers' signatures, even though the Emperor refused to sign the treaty himself, an act required to bring the treaty to conclusion under Korean law.
+The Japanese government forced Prime Minister Han to step down and installed Pak in his place.

 Widespread public dissatisfaction at the treaty was directed at the five ministers, and an "assassination group" was formed targeting the five.
+On December 6, 1905, one Korean Army soldier attempted to shoot Pak Chesoon as he was entering the palace.
 Yi Ji-yong's house was burned in the same year.
 Gwon Jung-hyeon was injured in an attack in 1907, and Yi Wan-yong was seriously injured in an assassination attempt in 1909.

 In 2005, the Research Center for National Issues identified the names of the five officials responsible for the Eulsa Treaty, as part of its efforts to compile a directory of individual Koreans who had collaborated with the Japanese before and during its colonial rule.